Frequently Asked Questions

 A: "The costs of dealing with vacant and abandoned properties fall mainly to local governments, which are often unable to break the cycle of foreclosure to abandonment to blight.
 They are thwarted by heavy costs, the lack of a timely legal mechanism to acquire properties, liability concerns, and no overarching strategy to address the problems at a regional level.
 Land banks provide that mechanism."
 (Breaking the Housing Crisis Cycle: Federal Reserve Bank of Cleveland, 2008, pg.
 18)

 A: The Cuyahoga Land Bank is governed by a Board of Directors.
 Ohio law requires a minimum of five Directors, including the county treasurer and two of the three county commissioners, or in the case of Cuyahoga County, the appointed Treasurer, the County Executive and a County Council representative.
 The Code of Regulations of the Cuyahoga Land Bank requires two additional Directors from the municipality in the County with the largest population.
-The Board of Directors is authorized to employ an executive director who will be responsible for the daily management and operations of the Cuyahoga Land Bank.
+The Board of Directors is authorized to employ an executive director who is be responsible for the daily management and operations of the Cuyahoga Land Bank.

 A: Yes, as a quasi-governmental corporation, the Cuyahoga Land Bank, with minor exceptions, is subject to the Ohio Public Records and Ohio Open Meeting Laws.

 A: The Cuyahoga Land Bank's Code of Regulations requires the Board of Directors to convene a regular meeting at least once every calendar quarter and to convene an annual meeting on the third Thursday of March in each year or on any date after that third Thursday, but in no event later than April 30th.
 Board of Directors' meetings are held in Conference Room 400 of Lakeside Place, 323 Lakeside Ave.
 NW, the building in which the Cuyahoga Land Bank's offices are located.